kezmonk/interrupt_LEGOPF_4servos/README.md

 this code was tested on UNO and Nano (ATMEGA328)

-this version is set up to control up to four (180° servos, with different channels controlling return-to-center or hold-position, but it is set up to easily chnage that to any other output.
+this version is set up to control up to four 180° servos, with the different channels controlling return-to-center or position-hold, but it can be easily chnaged to any other output.

 this work was partially inspired by https://create.arduino.cc/projecthub/Arduino_Scuola/simple-arduino-based-lego-power-function-receiver-52fad9, and https://github.com/matthiaszimmermann/ArduinoLegoIrReceiver, http://brickostan.com/arduino-lpf/, but was coded and values measuered all by me.
 I was not able to see the STOP command with my PF 8885 remote - but the GAP message was consistently there - I think this is the major change/difference compared to the others with respect to the PF message capture.